-Classes were held Mondays through Thursdays, 9 a.m. to 1 p.m., and funded through a National Dislocated Worker grant administered by the MassHire Hampden County Workforce Board in partnership with the MassHire Holyoke and MassHire Springfield career centers.
+Classes were held Mondays through Thursdays, 9 a.m. to 1 p.m., and funded through a national dislocated worker grant administered by the MassHire Hampden County Workforce Board in partnership with the MassHire Holyoke and MassHire Springfield career centers.

 The program focused on much more than just English language skills, however.
-Students received lessons in computer literacy at the Gill Technology Center on the first floor of PAFEC, and they received job search and resume development support from advisers at HCC and counselors at the MassHire career centers.
+Students received lessons in computer literacy at the Gill Technology Center, and they received job search and resume development support from advisers at HCC and counselors at the MassHire career centers.

-Community integration and civic engagement were also part of the curriculum, Dunkelberg said.
+Community integration and civic engagement was also part of the curriculum, Dunkelberg said.
 Guest lecturers included state Rep. Aaron Vega and Holyoke mayor Alex Morse, who provided lessons on state and local government.
-Classes took field trips to the Holyoke Public Library, Nuestras Raices farm, and Springfield museums.
+Classes took field trips to the Holyoke Public Library, Nuestras Raices farm and Springfield Museums.